-Appendix 7 - Green spaces for improvement
+Appendix 5 - Green spaces for improvement

-Areas for improvement with objectives, the locations of these green spaces are shown on the Green Spaces Proposals Map.
+The Town Council will seek to encourage the following improvements to green spaces.
+The locations of these green spaces are shown on the Green Spaces Proposals Map.

 Frankleigh House Parkland

 - Retain openness of parkland landscape. - New tree planting to ensure maintenance of parkland character in the long term. - Any new structures, gates, access tracks or fencing should be located and designed to be sympathetic to the open character of the landscape, and should be accompanied by an appropriate planting scheme. - New planting to be protected from grazing animals by robust high quality post and rail timber fencing. - Note: Natural England countryside stewardship grants are available for the restoration of parkland.